cloudbase/garm/doc/providers.md

 ## LXD provider

-Garm leverages the virtual machines feature of LXD to create the runners.
+GARM leverages LXD to create the runners.
 Here is a sample config section for an LXD provider:

 ```toml
 # Currently, providers are defined statically in the config.
 This is due to the fact